 Understanding how the social world works

 The social world is an enormous and complex place.
-You, the interventionist, must first gain your own understanding of how the social world works before teaching social learners.
-The next step is to explore how individual social learners currently function in the social world.
-It is at this point that you can begin teaching social learners how to work (navigate to regulate) in the social world to improve social competencies that impact self-regulation, based on individual strengths and challenges.
+You, the interventionist, must first gain your own understanding of how the social world works before teaching social emotional learners.
+The next step is to explore how individual social emotional learners currently function in the social world.
+It is at this point that you can begin teaching social emotional learners how to work (navigate to regulate) in the social world to improve social competencies that impact self-regulation, based on individual strengths and challenges.
 The Social Thinking Methodology has specific components to teach interventionists about these aspects through free articles, products, conferences, eLearning modules, and free webinars.

 Interventionists can explore the Social Thinking Methodology through these portals in this order: